 Create your own reading challenge on a particular topic.
 Publisher’s Weekly has an anti-racist reading list for teens (scroll down to get past some of the choices for younger readers) or create your own surrounding another important issue.

-Take a Johns Hopkins course on climate change that prepares students to take action in their communities and everyday lives.
+Take an OER course on climate change that prepares students to take action in their communities and everyday lives.

 Even from home, there are still effective ways for students to deepen their ties to the communities in which they live!